lost-university/backend/README.md

 ## Connect to DB

 The connection to the DB with pgadmin works with the following settings.
+The password is stored in the .env file on the server.

 !["pg4 admin settings"](./img/pg4admin-settings.png "pg4 admin settings")

-### Todo

-- store pw securely